CharisseHao/LoL-role-impact/README.md

 - Conclusion: Since the p-value is less than the significance level of 0.05, we reject the null hypothesis.
 This indicates bottom and middle do not have the same average z-score for damage to champions.

 <p style="text-align:center"><iframe src="assets/hypo-test-dtc-diff3.html" width=800 height=425 align='center' frameBorder=0></iframe></p>

+## Concluding Note
+Based on the results of the exploratory data analysis and hypothesis tests conducted in this project, we identified potential key variables that could be used to build a predictive model that predicts a player's role based on their game statistics in a separate project.
+To learn more about the predictive modeling process, please refer to our second project: [The Summoner's Oracle: Predicting League of Legends Player Positions](https://nzhang20.github.io/LoL-role-predictions/).